Lecture: Tuesdays, Thursdays 4:40 - 6:00 PM (Remote)

 - Architecture - Permissioned Blockchain Through the Looking Glass: Architectural and Implementation Lessons Learned.
 S. Gupta, S. Rahnama, Mohammad Sadoghi.
 ICDCS 2020.
 [Preprint, Slides, Video]

-- Others - ResilientDB Fabric Website, Journey, Vision/Slides, Bitcoin Radio, Code, Wiki.
+- Others - ResilientDB Fabric Website, Journey, Vision/Slides, Bitcoin Radio, Code, Hands-on, Wiki.

 - Readings in Database Systems.
 5th Edition.
 Joseph M. Hellerstein, Michael Stonebraker.
 2015